Estratto del documento

 1. Customer Behaviour

-a.
-Customer behaviour and market research methods
+• Customer behaviour and market research methods

-b.
-Emerging approaches in segmentation
+• Emerging approaches in segmentation

-c.
-Pricing in the Omni-channel era
+• Pricing in the Omni-channel era

-d.
-Bio-marketing
+• Bio-marketing

-2. Multichannel marketing
+2. Multichannel Marketing

-a.
-Co-creating omni-channel branded experiences
+• Co-creating omni-channel branded experiences

-b.
-Channel-Content-Context
+• Channel-Content-Context

-c.
-Multichannel marketing metrics
+• Multichannel marketing metrics

-d.
-Marketing planning
+• Marketing planning

-3. Customer relationship management
+3. Customer Relationship Management

-a.
-CRM basics
+• CRM basics

-b.
-The digital transformation and CRM
+• The digital transformation and CRM

-c.
-Marketing machines
+• Marketing machines

-d.
-Big Data and CRM 2
+• Big Data and CRM

-and start producing a white t-shirt.
+Example: T-shirt market.
+Imagine a world where nobody produces t-shirts.
+You have the first intuition and start producing a white t-shirt.
 If the market explodes, other competitors will arrive.
-What
+What is it likely to occur?
+Competition.

 Competitive strategies: